 You can easily vary amounts and ingredients in your Mexican Red Cabbage Slaw.
 The recipe is very forgiving and though it’s great as is, it can also be used as a guide to make your own ultimate slaw.
 If you don’t have radishes, no problem.
 Maybe you’d like to add jicama, fantastic.
 If you don’t like cilantro, try parsley.
 And so on.
 No jalapeno?
 Try another pepper or use a few red pepper flakes.

 The dressing, though, with both the lime and the orange and that hint of honey is fantastic!
 It can be whisked together in a small bowl as a simple vinegarette or all the ingredients, except the oil can be whirred in the blender, then the oil added to make a thicker emulsion.
 I tend to go the easy route because usually if I’m serving Mexican food, I’m already serving it with lots of sides and getting a lot of items out of the fridge.
-Cheese, Sour Cream, hot sauce and so on.
+Cheese, Sour Cream, hot sauce, and so on.
+I like to keep this simple.

 Saving Money on Mexican Red Cabbage Slaw: